wagga40/Zircolite/docs/Advanced.md

 * After Python 3.8 install, you will need Nuitka : `pip3 install nuitka`
 * In the root folder of Zircolite type : `python3 -m nuitka --onefile zircolite.py`

-:warning: When packaging with PyInstaller some AV may not like your package.
+:warning: When packaging with PyInstaller or Nuitka some AV may not like your package.

 ## Using With DFIR Orc